bitcart/bitcart-docs/deployment/local.md

 # Local Deployment

-If you want to try out BitcartCC on your local machine, it is also possible.
-If you don't have a domain name, BitcartCC provides a way to test in a local-only deployment.
+If you want to try out Bitcart on your local machine, it is also possible.
+If you don't have a domain name, Bitcart provides a way to test in a local-only deployment.

 The setup is almost the same as always (see [docker deployment](docker.md)), the catch is: the domain name must end with .local.
-BitcartCC then modifies your host machines' /etc/hosts file to make it work.&#x20;
+Bitcart then modifies your host machines' /etc/hosts file to make it work.&#x20;

 {% hint style="info" %}
-This only works from the computer on which you install BitcartCC directly.
+This only works from the computer on which you install Bitcart directly.
 To access it from outside, you should either use Tor or your own domain name + static ip
 {% endhint %}

 Here and later we assume that you've cloned the bitcart-docker repository, entered that directory and entered root shell by using `sudo su -` (note that minus at the end, it's important!).
 If you're on mac os, use the scripts as your current user and don't enter root shell.